mckryton/featuremap_xl/README.md

 ![sample feature map](doc/img/sample_map.png)

 **Hint:** look for the features folder for this script to try this out!

-#### known limitations
-Because of the sandbox model in MacOS and the addaption to this of Excel 2016 the script might not be able to access your feature file.

 ## background
 ### motivation